Getting Started

 Push a branch

-git push origin my-featureThe daemon intercepts the push, creates a Push Request, and runs the default workflow: lint, freeze, describe, test, then pauses for your approval.
+git push origin my-featureThe daemon intercepts the push, creates a Push Request, and runs the default workflow: rebase, critique, test, then pauses at the review gate for your approval before describing, documenting, linting, and pushing.

 Review in the desktop app